FooBarShebang/statistics_lib/Documents/Tests/TE006_inverse_distributions.md

 **Test steps:** Perform the following procedure with all distributions to be tested.

 * Instantiate the respective class with arbitrary chosen parameters
-* Generate a sequence of 10000 random number with this instance
+* Generate 10000 random number with this instance.
+Because of the 'fat tails', store in a sequence only those values, which are in the range [1.5 * Q1 - 0.5 * Q3, 1.5 * Q3 - 0.5 * Q1], where Q1 and Q3 are the first and the third quartiles of the model distribution; and discard the other values
-* Instantiate 1D statistics class (module *data\_classes*) with that sequence
+* Instantiate 1D statistics class (module *data\_classes*) with that sequence, which can be less than the intented 10000 elements
 * Generate a histogram of the sample with the default 20 bins
-* Normalize the values (frequences) in each bin by the length of the sequence 10000
+* Normalize the values (frequences) in each bin by the intented length of the sequence 10000
 * Determine the minimum and maximum central values of the bins and bin width
 * Generate the histrogram of the entire distribution (tested class) using the determined minimum and maximum central values and the number of bins - 20
 * For each bin with the cental value $x_k$ (and the same width *S*) manually calculate the value $S * [pdf(x_k - s/2) + pdf(x_k) + pdf(x_k + s/2)] / 3$